Norman ST40 Semi-Acoustic: Exploring Its Unique Sound

 I’ve got some extra money by occasion.

-So I desided to break my own rule to make the “guitar presents” only at my birthday.
+So I decided to break my own rule to make the “guitar presents” only on my birthday.

-I call this rule as “Another year – another guitar”.
+I call this rule “Another year – another guitar”.

-But this time I said to myself: “I want really good acoustic guitar“.
+But this time I said to myself: “I want a really good acoustic guitar“.

-I also had some some specific requirements to the searched instrument:
+I also had some specific requirements for the searched instrument:

 1. I play mostly the blues so I want a cutaway model.